Lustyn/jebsite-template/README.md

 - 🧩 Utility-first CSS with class-variance-authority and tailwind-merge
 - 🛠️ Shadcn component system for beautiful UI components
 - 🚄 React Compiler for optimized performance
-- 🌐 React Router Hono Server for performant and flexible server
 - 🔍 ESLint and Prettier for code quality
 - 🧪 Husky and lint-staged for pre-commit hooks
 - 🐳 Docker support for easy deployment